jjstn-lee/5man-bot/README.md

 1. Auto-expiration on sessions based on the latest time given or after _n_ number of hours.
 2. Implementation for multiple sessions.
 3. Implementation for multiple games other than League of Legends.
+4. Utilize 'dateparser' from Python to allow for natural language time inputs.